Blizzard conditions hit the Midwest while wildfires and tornadoes threaten Central US

 "Before plants are growing,” Jackson said, “there's a lot of dry fuel out there.”

 The fire threat ramped up Tuesday and persisted Wednesday in the region, with renewed risk in parts of Oklahoma still reeling from an outbreak of wildfires that started Friday.
-More than 400 homes were severely damaged or destroyed, and at least four people died due to the fires or high winds, including a person killed in a vehicle accident as a result of poor visibility due to dust or smoke, officials said.
+More than 400 homes were severely damaged or destroyed, and at least four people died due to the fires or high winds, officials said.

+The Texas A&M Forest Service reported Wednesday that they responded to 14 new wildfires Tuesday that burned 18,518 acres across Texas.

+One fire near Borger, Texas, in the state's panhandle cut power, led to evacuations and threatened 1,201 homes late Tuesday, according to the city's post on Facebook.

+As of early afternoon Wednesday, that fire, originally spanning 350 acres, was an estimated 500 acres and 50% contained, according to the Texas A&M Forest Service.

+Crews were also responding to dozens of fires in Arkansas, where winds posed additional risk.
+Traffic was temporarily shut down in both directions on a portion of Interstate 530 southeast of Little Rock because of smoke from a grass fire, but was reopened by the evening.

-The massive walls of dust that forced highway closures and resulted in power outages across New Mexico on Tuesday have blown through, but forecasters are warning that wind speeds will pick up and relative humidity levels will drop, making way for critical fire weather conditions on Thursday.
+Massive walls of dust that forced highway closures and resulted in power outages across New Mexico on Tuesday had blown through by Wednesday, but forecasters warned that wind speeds will pick up and relative humidity levels will drop, making way for critical fire weather conditions on Thursday.

-Fighting 50 mph wind gusts, crews worked Wednesday to build fire lines and mop up to keep one blaze near the small community of Mayhill from growing.
-The threats from two other fires elsewhere in the state had passed, forestry officials said.
+Fighting 50 mph wind gusts, crews worked Wednesday to build fire lines and mop up to keep one blaze near the small community of Mayhill, New Mexico, from growing.

 The potential for severe thunderstorms plagued central Illinois Wednesday afternoon with risks of hail, strong wind and tornadoes.
 Much of Illinois and Indiana were forecasted to be under slight risk, with lower risk further south through the Tennessee Valley.